Solar Panel Cost in Ketchikan, AK (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in Ketchikan uses a 5 kW system (approximately 13 panels).
-This produces roughly 4,380 kWh per year based on 2.4 peak sun hours per day.
+A typical home in Ketchikan uses a 5 kW system (approximately 13 panels at 400W each).
+This produces roughly 4,380 kWh per year based on Ketchikan's 2.4 peak sun hours per day.
+With below-average sun hours, Ketchikan homeowners should invest in higher-efficiency panels (see our panel comparison guide) and consider a slightly larger system to maximize production.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let Ketchikan homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $5,400 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At Ketchikan's rate of $0.22/kWh, a loan typically saves significantly more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in Ketchikan typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with Ketchikan permitting to speed up the process.
+This includes site assessment, permitting (varies by Ketchikan municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Smaller communities like Ketchikan often have shorter permitting wait times than major metros.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Ketchikan installer quotes side by side.
+The best solar company in Ketchikan depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+In Ketchikan, check both national companies and local Alaska installers for the best pricing.
+Use EnergySage to compare Ketchikan installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team